Way-to-Front-end-Developer/Version-Control-System/Git/basic.md

 `git command -help` -  See all the available options for the specific command
 `git help --all` -   See all possible commands

+`origin` - in Git, `origin` is a shorthand name for the remote repository that a project was originally cloned from.
+More precisely, it is used instead of that original repository's URL - and thereby makes referencing much easier.

 ### Branch

 In Git, a `branch` is a new/separate version of the main repository.